 The recoverable amount of an asset is estimated whenever events or changes in circumstances indicate that its carrying amount may not be fully recoverable.
-Impairments in asset values are recognized as a loss in the current year's statement of comprehensive income.
+Impairments in asset values are recognized as a loss in the current year's statement of profit or loss and other comprehensive income.